 Do you share in your old man’s RC car hobby?

 Yep and he is great at breaking them all the time!
-I have some great support from Hobby City so we have quite a large range of RC toy's.
+I have some great support from Hobby City so we have quite a large range of RC toys.

 Your journey so far has seen you master a range of motorsports such as KiwiTruck, Super450 ModKarts, MX Bikes and now drifting – which do you find the most rewarding and why?

 Well I've been racing the KiwiTrucks since I was 7 and really enjoyed racing and battling the teenagers.
-I love Off Road Racing because its drifting, jumping, roosting, banging doors, rolling and getting dirty.
+I love Off Road Racing because it's drifting, jumping, roosting, banging doors, rolling and getting dirty.
 Now drifting I've only just started but I've picked it up fast, I guess I've been driving karts and battery powered kids cars before I could even walk thanks to Dad, so I find learning the new disciplines fun.

 You were awarded a special dispensation to race in the Super450 class at the NZ Stadium Off-road Champs in Feb this year.
 And you went on to win the national title and racing against the adults in the 1000cc UTV class, you absolute legend.
 How did that make you feel, competing against these guys and dominating?